Kids, I’m going to tell you an incredible story, the story of how I met your father…

 -Hubby got a new (busier) job.

--We moved to a new house while I was 7 months pregnant.
+-We moved to a new house while I was 7 months pregnant (moving is never fun and moving while pregnant is even less fun)

 -The baby was born a month early via emergency C-section due to a placental abruption.
 This involved general anesthesia and two blood transfusions for me, and sedating and inducing a 72 hour hypothermia to prevent brain damage for the baby (sounds pretty sci-fi, I know).